Are You Struggling With a Sense of Fear Or Dread That You Can’t Quite Place?

 I’m worried that something really is wrong with me.

-Through cultural messaging, many people have learned that having a mental disorder means something is wrong with them.
-Though anxiety can be intense and debilitating, I prefer to classify it not as a disorder, but rather as a dynamic, creative experience that is alive with possibility!
+Through cultural messaging and anxiety therapy, many people have learned that having a mental disorder means something is wrong with them.
+Though anxiety can be intense and debilitating, I prefer to classify it not as a disorder, but rather to normalize it as a dynamic, creative experience that is alive with possibility, and the intelligent emergence of an opportunity to release limiting beliefs in order to feel Whole again.

 Contrary to the standard cultural narrative, anxiety symptoms are not a problem, but rather signposts on the path to deeper understanding.
-They are expressions of your innate intelligence—of something within you telling you that change is necessary and possible.
-The process of therapy allows for a gentle investigation into the root cause of your symptoms and helps you become harmoniously attuned to your deeper wisdom, rather than at odds with it.
+They are expressions of your innate intelligence—of something within you telling you that a shift in perspective is possible and indeed ready to occur.
+The process of therapy allows for a gentle investigation into the root cause of your symptoms and helps you become harmoniously attuned to your deeper wisdom, rather than being at odds with it.
 Therapy can help you see that nothing is or ever was wrong with you.

 What if I discover something bad about myself during anxiety treatment?